benSepanski/breadthNPageInSYCL/README.md

   implementations
 * `annotatedLonestar` provides annotations on the Lonestar GPU implemenations of BFS and PR for quick reference
-* `libcommon` provides implementations of objects needed in both bfs and pagerank (such as a graph which plays with SYCL, and a worklist)
+* `libsyclutils` provides a skeleton for the bfs and pagerank SYCL applications, as well as some objects needed in both (such as a graph which plays with SYCL, and a worklist)

 ## SYCL Resources